-As a musicologist Dr. Caicedo is recognized as a leading expert in the study and perfomance of the Latin American & Iberian art song.
+As a musicologist, Dr. Caicedo is recognized as a leading expert in the study and performance of the Latin American & Iberian art song.

-Her pioneering books are consider reference books in the field.
+She has published five books consider reference books in the field.

-Caicedo has several CDs with mainly first time recordings of Latin American & Iberian Art Songs in Spanish, Catalan and Portuguese.
+Caicedo has published 8 CDs with mainly first-time recordings of Latin American & Iberian Art Songs in Spanish, Catalan, Portuguese, Quechua, and Nahuatl.